elissamskog/Seaweed-Market-Analysis-Indonesia/README.txt

     Serialized Supply Chain Network Graph object

 Network Graph (Supply Chain Network)
+This is a simplified Network of our supply_chain which only looks at unique location id's (city.island id's)

 Nodes: Represent locations (based on location_id).
 Each node is created once per unique location_id, with the address of the first instance of that location_id being used.
 Edges: Represent routes between locations.
 Edges are created based on the from and to fields in the Routes collection, with costs and other details from the route's data.
-Logic for Handling Shared Locations
+If this data is unavailable, googlemaps calculates the cost. e.g. {type: volume, {30: 200, 60:300}} means 30m3 costs 200 euros, and 60m3 costs 300 euros Logic for Handling Shared Locations
 When adding a customer or a new location, if a node with the same location_id already exists in the network graph, the new customer or location will share that node.
 Otherwise, a new node is created.
 Batches are associated with locations based on the location_id in the Batches collection.